heroquest

 It's only "bad" because it is the first.
 This would be saying The Beatles' "Helter Skelter" is a terrible metal or hard rock song.
 It is, when compared to songs that came after in their respective genres.
 HeroQuest creates an excellent bridge from D&D to campaign games.
 It's just that there are so many other excellent examples that follow.
 Someone had to be the first, and go through the pain of bringing something new to market!
 So, while I rate this game low, it isn't because the game is bad, it just lacks what other generations of game designers learned after this game was published.
 Yes, the game is too fiddly and doesn't have a good balance and requires another person to manage the game instead of allowing the board or story to manage it.
 I'm glad they made it, but I'm also glad I only played one session.

-After about 2 hours of research it really does look like this was the first game of its kind.
-Before this there were War Games and there were Board Games but the Board Games were very much more throw dice and move around a track.
+Before this there were War Games and there were Board Games but the Board Games were basically roll dice and move around a track.
 HeroQuest really seemed to go for that "Dungeons and Dragons as a board game" vibe.
-It's the first that I can see that is not a wargame but does have free movement.
+It's the first game I could find that was not a wargame but still has a free movement component.
+For example in Monopoly you roll the die and get what you get.
+In HeroQuest you decide where and even if you want to move at all.

 A few more images